Ukraine war: Russian threat growing, front line troops fear

 Assessing the overall state of the conflict across the Donbas is extremely difficult.
 Access is challenging and dangerous, and dozens of different Ukrainian battalions and brigades are working on separate tasks, amid some secrecy, spread out along hundreds of miles of often fast-changing front lines.

-But after several weeks travelling across the region, and more than a dozen on-the-record interviews and frank off-the-record discussions with a broad range of Ukrainian soldiers, I've seen various themes emerging.
+But after several weeks travelling across the region, and more than a dozen on-the-record interviews and frank off-the-record discussions with a broad range of Ukrainian soldiers, I have seen various themes emerging.

-For weeks, Russia's notorious mercenary group, Wagner, has led much of the fighting around Bakhmut, sustaining catastrophic numbers of casualties by launching near-suicidal mass infantry attacks on smaller towns like Soledar.
+For weeks, Russia's notorious mercenary group Wagner has led much of the fighting around Bakhmut, sustaining catastrophic numbers of casualties by launching near-suicidal mass infantry attacks on smaller towns like Soledar.
 But in recent days, according to some Ukrainian soldiers, Russia's regular army has resumed a more prominent role, with noticeable effect.

 "It is very hard for us now.
 We understand that Russia is learning every day and changing their strategy.
 And I think we need to learn faster," said Dmytro Podvorchanskyi, who heads a reconnaissance unit in Dnipro-1.

-He and others spoke of the way well-equipped regular Russian forces are now hiding and dispersing their ammunition stores far better and are targeting Ukrainian logistics routes more effectively.
+He and others spoke of the way well-equipped regular Russian forces were now hiding and dispersing their ammunition stores far better and targeting Ukrainian logistics routes more effectively.
 As a result, they are continuing to gain ground around Bakhmut and threatening another potentially significant town, Vuhledar, further south.

 But there is no indication, as yet, that Russian forces are poised to make a strategically significant breakthrough.
-One senior commander said western supplies had now brought a balance to what had been a deeply uneven artillery war, and that western tanks could soon tip the overall balance in Ukraine's favour.
+One senior commander said Western supplies had now brought a balance to what had been a deeply uneven artillery war, and that Western tanks could soon tip the overall balance in Ukraine's favour.

 While it is no surprise that many Ukrainian troops are suffering from exhaustion after months of conflict, morale, in general, appears to be holding.

-"There have been cases of (Ukrainian) units who don't seem willing to fight, and disagreements (over tactics)," one Ukrainian soldier acknowledged, speaking off-the-record.
+"There have been cases of [Ukrainian] units who don't seem willing to fight, and disagreements [over tactics]," one Ukrainian soldier acknowledged, speaking off the record.

-Others talked about the trauma of seeing their friends die, of units that have sustained overwhelming numbers of casualties and of the psychological impact of fighting amidst the corpses of so many uncollected Russian soldiers.
-One soldier, citing fears of a new Russian mobilisation and the huge size of the enemy's population, spoke of his fear that "Russia will grind us down."
-But most troops we met waved away such doubts, blaming them on exhaustion, and - in general - praising their commanders for giving them time to rest.
+Others talked about the trauma of seeing their friends die, of units that had sustained overwhelming numbers of casualties and of the psychological impact of fighting amidst the corpses of so many uncollected Russian soldiers.
+One soldier, citing fears of a new Russian mobilisation and the huge size of the enemy's population, spoke of his fear that "Russia will grind us down".
+But most troops we met waved away such doubts, blaming them on exhaustion and - in general - praising their commanders for giving them time to rest.

 One increasingly common excuse offered for Ukraine's struggles around Bakhmut is the theory that relatively weak and inexperienced units are now being left to hold the line here, while the army's strongest forces are being moved elsewhere ahead of a widely anticipated Ukrainian counterattack, or counterattacks.